- 9/15/19. Article cleanup.

 - Slight cosmetic differences.

-If these are out of your price range, I also recommend the JBL LSR 305’s, as I sit here and admire them on my desk. 🙂 As a true entry level, these babies are absolutely phenomenal, and all the hype you may or may not have read about is real.
+If both are out of your price range, I also recommend the JBL LSR 305’s, as I sit here and admire them on my desk. 🙂 As a true entry-level with 5″ woofers but extremely powerful sound, these babies are absolutely phenomenal, and all the hype you may or may not have read about is real.
 They aren’t overrated at all.
-They just happen to be in a lot of folks’ price range, including mine back when I bought them in 2014.
-The same characteristics apply: Flat sound and a lot of impact!
+They just happen to be in a lot of people’s price range, including mine back when I bought them in 2014.
+The same characteristics apply – Reference sound with a lot of impact!

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!

-What do you think about these 2 monitors?
-Which are you more inclined to go with?
-I would love to hear from you..
+Which of these monitors are you more likely to purchase?
+I would love to hear from you…

 All the best and God bless,